An estimated 76.9 million Americans (30.3% of the US population) say they have, or are planning to, open a digital-only — or neobank — account.

 Finder surveyed 2,068 adults ages 18 and older to learn whether they currently use a digital banking account, have an interest in doing so and why.
 Extrapolating that data to represent the US population, an estimated 76.9 million Americans (30.3% of the US population) say they have, or are planning to, open a digital-only — or neobank — account.
 In fact, 54.4 million digitally savvy Americans (about 21.4% of the total US population) already bank with digital-only banks like Aspiration or Chime.

-Although more than 177.0 million Americans (roughly 69.7% of the total US population) bank with such traditional brick-and-mortar brands as Chase, Bank of America and Wells Fargo, research finds that some 22.5 million Americans (8.8% of total US population) intend to open a digital-only bank in the coming months.
+Although more than 177.0 million Americans (roughly 69.7% of the total US population) bank with such traditional brick-and-mortar brands as Chase, Bank of America and Wells Fargo, research finds that some 22.5 million Americans (8.8% of total US population) intend to open a digital-only bank account in the coming months.

 Banking back in whose day?